kinojms/obsidian-notes/STDISCM/Deadlocks.md

 	- No sharing of resources
 	- Do not allow waiting
 		- phone line - busy
+			- calling someone who's already talking to someone else
+			- since you heard the busy tone, you can drop the call for now then try a
 		- ethernet/WiFi - on collision, back off
 		- inefficient due to retry attempts